UNINETTSigma2/documentation/code_development/guides/openacc.md

 ### Profiling
-To profile the `kernels` version of our program we will here transition to `SLURM` scripts to make it a bit easier to make changes to the running of the program.
+To profile the `kernels` version of our program we will here transition to [`SLURM` scripts](../../jobs/job_scripts.md) This will make it a bit easier to make changes to how the program is run and also makes it a bit more reproducible.

 The `SLURM` script is available as `kernels.job` and is show below.